 Election of the Board of Directors

 Section 1.
 Once every three years at the annual meeting, the Club shall elect the Board of Directors.
-The incumbent President shall call the meeting to order and shall preside until a temporary chairperson is elected.

 Section 2.
 A Quorum of the club shall be at least five members in good standing.